ttinies/sc2ladderMgmt/README.md

 # sc2ladderMgmt

-# Define available servers for Starcraft 2 AI & bot matches
+Define available servers for Starcraft 2 AI & bot matches.

 ### About
 A ladder system that allows you to play Starcraft2 outside of battle.net on your local machine or across the internet